-WHO is now is looking forward to the recently created “International Medical Devices Regulatory Forum”, (IMDRF) where WHO is an official observer.
 WHO also recognizes other regional organizations as “Asian Harmonization Working Party” (AHWP).

 WHO will be developing training materials with professional organizations to assist national regulatory agencies with staffing of qualified biomedical engineers, technicians and regulatory professionals, to perform evaluation, registration, premarket approval and post-market surveillance activities for medical devices.

 The 17th International Conference of Drug Regulatory Authorities

 The 17th International Conference of Drug Regulatory Authorities (ICDRA) was held in Cape Town, South Africa, on 29 November–2 December 2016.
 The programme included sessions on medical devices, the recommendations are presented below:ICDRA 2016

 Regulatory systems for medical devices are less developed than those for other health products such as medicines or vaccines.
 According to desk survey performed in 2015-2016, 58% of WHO member states have a regulation for medical devices in place, no matter how limited.
 WHO has a clear role and mandate in building regulatory capacity through training and harmonization and is committed to this important work, with the support of all stakeholders.